 Timeline is Similar - Symptoms May Be Different

-Panic attacks tend to go through similar timelines, but it should be noted that the symptoms themselves are often different, and affected by how the person reacts to their anxiety.
-Make sure you've taken my free 7 minute anxiety test if you haven't yet to get a better understanding of how this works.
+Panic attacks tend to go through similar timelines, but it should be noted that the symptoms themselves are often different, and respond to how the person reacts to the episodes.

 Generally panic attacks go through the following structure:

-- The Slow Decline - Once you've experienced the panic attack, there is often a slow decline.
+- The Slow Decline Once you have experienced a panic attack, there is often a slow decline.
 For some this may be as little as a few minutes.
 Others find that this can take hours and leave them incredibly drained.
 On average, it takes about 30 minutes or so for someone to recover from a panic attack, although they may feel tired and drained for hours.

 After a panic attack, the person can still be experiencing a severe rapid heartbeat, confusion, and issues concentrating for hours.
 Some experience depression as a result of their panic attack, and others focus on their physical symptoms so much that they feel like another attack is coming for days.